miemiemmmm/Nearl/docs/source/quick_start.rst

 Start your first featurization
 ==============================

 ..
 TODO: Check other formats e.g. XTC and TRR

-After installing Nearl, the following steps will guide you through the process of loading a trajectory, initializing a featurizer, registering features, and starting the featurization.
+After installing Nearl, the following steps will guide you through the key stages of feature extraction, including:
-For the consistent import convention, all Nearl-related modules will be imported as shown in the following code:
+  - Construct a trajectory loader
+  - Build a featurizer
+  - Initialize and register features to the featurizer
+  - Start the featurization process

+Run the following code to automatically download the example data used in this documentation.
+You can set the target folder (e.g. ``/tmp/nearl_test``) to any writable directory on your system.

 .. code-block:: python

   import nearl
-  import nearl.data

-You could follow the following code blocks one-by-one or download the :download:`script <_static/quick_start.py>` and directly run it locally.
+  EXAMPLE_DATA = nearl.get_example_data("/tmp/nearl_test")
+  print(EXAMPLE_DATA.keys())
+  # Outputs: dict_keys(['MINI_TRAJSET', 'MINI_PDBSET', 'PDBBIND_REFINED', 'PDBBIND_GENERAL'])

+.. _ref_quick_start_trajloader:

 Load trajectories
 -----------------

+The Nearl trajectory loader supports commonly used MD trajectory formats, such as **NetCDF**, **XTC**, and **DCD** (also **PDB**, though multi-model PDB is space-inefficient).
-The `pytraj.Trajectory <https://amber-md.github.io/pytraj/latest/index.html>`_ in `Pytraj <https://amber-md.github.io/pytraj/latest/trajectory.html>`_ is the backend for trajectory processing.
+It uses `PyTraj <https://amber-md.github.io/pytraj/latest/_api/pytraj.trajectory.html>`_ as the backend for trajectory handling.
-Trajectory loader currently supports the following formats: **NetCDF**, **PDB**, **DCD**.
-By default, the `Trajectory` object one or two arguments marking the trajectory and/or topology as the first and second arguments.
-In the distribution of Nearl, there is a small trajectory for testing purposes in ``nearl.data.MINI_TRAJ``.
+For more details about supported trajectory formats, refer to the `CPPTRAJ documentation <https://amberhub.chpc.utah.edu/cpptraj/trajectory-file-commands/>`_.
+The default :class:`Trajectory <nearl.io.traj.Trajectory>` object requires the correct trajectory and topology arguments for loading.
+The ``MINI_TRAJSET`` keyword from the ``EXAMPLE_DATA`` contains a minimal set of trajectories and topologies to get started.
-Here is a simple example of how to load the trajectory and visualize it in Jupyter notebook.
+Here’s how to load a trajectory and visualize it in a Jupyter Notebook.

 .. code-block:: python

+  import nearl.io
+  print(type(EXAMPLE_DATA["MINI_TRAJSET"]))
-  print(type(nearl.data.MINI_TRAJ))  #  <class 'tuple'>
+  # Outputs: <class 'list'> -> a list of tuples

-  traj = nearl.Trajectory(nearl.data.MINI_TRAJ[0], nearl.data.MINI_TRAJ[1])
+  traj = nearl.io.Trajectory(*EXAMPLE_DATA["MINI_TRAJSET"][0])
-  traj.visualize()
+  traj.visualize()    # Display the trajectory

-The :class:`TrajectoryLoader<nearl.io.trajloader.TrajectoryLoader>` could take arbitrary number of trajectories for the following featurization.
+The :class:`TrajectoryLoader<nearl.io.trajloader.TrajectoryLoader>` is the major component for batch processing of large-scale MD datasets and allows you to register multiple trajectories.
-This can be done by providing a list of tuples, where each tuple contains the path to the trajectory and the topology file respectively.
+It accepts a list of tuples, where each tuple specifies the paths to a trajectory file and its corresponding topology file.
-A trajectory list of tuples, which contains the correct way to initialize the `nearl.Trajectory` object.
+Each tuple should contain the correct sequence to initialize the :class:`Trajectory <nearl.io.traj.Trajectory>` object properly.
-As a quick start, the following code initializes a simple  trajectory loader and repeatatively put the short demo trajectory in the trajectory loader.
+Below is an example of initializing a simple trajectory loader:

 .. code-block:: python

-  trajs = [
-    nearl.data.MINI_TRAJ,
-    nearl.data.MINI_TRAJ,
-    nearl.data.MINI_TRAJ,
-    nearl.data.MINI_TRAJ,
-  ]
-  loader = nearl.TrajectoryLoader(trajs)
+  loader = nearl.io.TrajectoryLoader(EXAMPLE_DATA["MINI_TRAJSET"])
-  print(f"{len(loader)} trajectories detected")  # 4 trajectories detected
+  print(f"{len(loader)} trajectories detected")

 .. tip::

-  The input tuple only describes how to initialize the ``nearl.Trajectory`` object and does not load the trajectory into memory until it is needed.
+  The ``TrajectoryLoader`` does not immediately load trajectories upon initialization.
+  Instead, the list of tuples (input arguments for :class:`Trajectory <nearl.io.traj.Trajectory>` instantiation) is registered and trajectories are loaded only when needed
-  This avoids loading all the trajectories into memory at once, which is useful when dealing with large trajectories or a large number of trajectories.
+  This behavior is useful when dealing with large datasets, as it avoids overloading memory.
-  **Direct trajectory-based loader initialization is doable but strongly discouraged.**
+  While it is possible to directly use a list of trajectories for trajectory loader initialization, it is not recommended unless you fully understand the implications.

   .. code-block:: python